Sahanduiuc/Algorithms/README.md

 # Algorithms
-Algorithms written in different languages and at different level.
+Algorithms written in different languages at different level. (for education)